ParadoxGameConverters/ImperatorToCK3/ImperatorToCK3/Data_Files/ReadMe.txt

 CREDITS
 ----

-IhateTrains	- Lead, programming, data files
-Idhrendur	- Setting up the project, review, advice Zemurin		- Review, advice lukaslunt	- Data files
+IhateTrains	- Lead, programming, data files, testing Idhrendur	- Setting up the project, sanity checks and review Zemurin		- Review, advice lukaslunt	- Data files comagoosie	- librakaly save melter

  - AND ALL THE OTHERS WHO GAVE THEIR INPUT ON THE FORUM AND DISCORD -